-Out of Network Benefits: Some insurance companies will provide "out of network" coverage for mental health services.
-This means that you may receive a reimbursement from your health coverage if you submit a superbill to your insurance provider.
+Out of Network Benefits: Some insurance companies will provide "out of network" coverage for telemental health counseling services.
+When using out of network benefits you pay for your therapy session out of pocket at the time of service.
+The therapist then provides you with a superbill to submit to your insurance company.
 A superbill is a receipt for therapy services which includes on it; a diagnosis, length of session, and information about the provider.

 I recommend contacting your insurance provider to discuss your mental health coverage prior to making an appointment with a therapist.
-When you call your insurance provider you will want to ask them if your plan offers out of network mental health benefits, find out if you have a deductible that needs to be met, if there is a limit or cap on the number of therapy sessions you can receive, and also find out how to submit the superbill to your insurance.
+When you call your insurance provider you will want to ask them if your plan offers out of network mental health benefits, if your plan covers telemental health, find out if you have a deductible that needs to be met, if there is a limit or cap on the number of therapy sessions you can receive, and also find out how to submit the superbill to your insurance.